JasonD94/Ski-Maps/README.md

 # Ski Maps
-Ski Maps is a website that aims to make looking up skiing conditions as easy as possible.
+Ski Maps makes it easy find the current ski conditions at several NH ski resorts.

 The site will allow users to view the current conditions for the following Ski Resorts:
 - Bretton Woods